httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

    * Either:

-     *   The cookie's host-only-flag is true and the canonicalized host of the retrieval-uri is identical to the cookie's domain.
+     *   The cookie's host-only-flag is true and the canonicalized host of the retrieval's URI is identical to the cookie's domain.

      Or:

-     *   The cookie's host-only-flag is false and the canonicalized host of the retrieval-uri domain-matches the cookie's domain.
+     *   The cookie's host-only-flag is false and the canonicalized host of the retrieval's URI domain-matches the cookie's domain.

-   * The retrieval-uri's path path-matches the cookie's path.
+   * The retrieval's URI's path path-matches the cookie's path.

-   * If the cookie's secure-only-flag is true, then the retrieval-uri's scheme must denote a "secure" protocol (as defined by the user agent).
+   * If the cookie's secure-only-flag is true, then the retrieval's URI's scheme must denote a "secure" protocol (as defined by the user agent).

      NOTE: The notion of a "secure" protocol is not defined by this document.